Texting May Destroy Your Marriage

 We all have different privacy needs based on our personalities.
-However, I probably don’t have to tell you that too much can be dangerous—especially privacy with someone of the opposite sex.
+However, I probably don’t have to tell you that too much can be dangerous—especially privacy with someone other than your spouse or partner.

-Ask yourself: If you were at home and your spouse was not, would you invite someone of the opposite sex, to have a conversation in the privacy of your bedroom?
+Ask yourself: If you were at home and your spouse was not, would you invite another person to have a conversation in the privacy of your bedroom?
 Especially in the privacy of your bedroom with the door locked and window shades drawn?
-Most likely—and hopefully—your answer is a firm, “No!”
+Most likely—and hopefully—your answer is a firm, “No.”

-But if I were to ask if you regularly texted with the opposite sex, the answer may not be the same.
+But if I were to ask if you regularly texted with anyone in particular, the answer may not be the same.

 It's no secret that text messaging has become the social norm for communicating.
 Its ease of use with hardly any effort allows us to be in touch with anyone from anywhere at any time.
 We’re texting with our bosses about why we showed up to work late, sending messages to our co-workers about the next meeting, and messaging with our friends about this weekend’s barbecue.
 We text without thinking.
-We text because the world we live in says text messaging with others, including the opposite sex, is perfectly acceptable communication.
+We text because the world we live in says text messaging with others is perfectly acceptable communication.

-Unfortunately, there is a false sense of security that exists in cell-phone text messaging with the opposite sex: It almost always feels as though the words sent and received in a text will not venture into dangerous open waters.
+Unfortunately, there is a false sense of security that exists in cell-phone text messaging: It almost always feels as though the words sent and received in a text will not venture into dangerous open waters.
 The reality is a text message is open water.
 There is no shallow end to stand on or wall to grab onto.
 What is sent and received in a text-based world can easily trigger our deepest, darkest feelings and desires, surfacing them in a conversation that began harmlessly.

-Too often in text messaging, particularly with the opposite sex, insignificant words are sent that are either consciously or unconsciously linked to more significant emotional or sexual roots in the heart; roots that are intended to remain deeply rooted in a marriage instead outside of it, to prevent emotional or sexual detachment from a spouse.
+Too often in text messaging, insignificant words are sent that are either consciously or unconsciously linked to more significant emotional or sexual roots in the heart; roots that are intended to remain deeply rooted in a marriage instead of outside it, to prevent emotional or sexual detachment from a spouse.

 Men and women were designed physically and emotionally to have sex and talk about deep feelings.
-However, talking about sex and feelings with the opposite sex through texts can quickly detach a married person from his or her spouse emotionally and/or sexually in the real world.
-Let’s be honest: Many married men and married women text the opposite sex innocently without ever falling into this trap.
-There are many who respect their spouses completely, stewarding well their texts, never venturing into discussing feelings or sex with the opposite sex in a text.
+However, talking about sex and feelings with another person through texting can quickly detach a married person from his or her spouse emotionally and/or sexually in the real world.
+Let’s be honest: Many married men and married women text others innocently without ever falling into this trap.
+There are many who respect their spouses completely, stewarding their texts, never venturing into discussing feelings or sex in a text.

 As social and digital media communication grows and evolves, so do the opportunities for those who are married to commit extramarital affairs.
 Text messaging itself is not the culprit.
 The culprit is the heart of the person text messaging.
-It can be argued, and I would agree, that each communication medium in history has had its own potential relationship perils.
+It can be argued that each communication medium in history has had its own potential relationship perils.
 This medium, however, is consuming, maintaining, and altering the human mind to such a hyper degree.
 It's affecting marital relationships so drastically that we cannot not discuss it.

 Here’s the important thing to realize: Safeguarding your marriage against infidelity should extend beyond the bedroom.
 Infidelity occurs well before having actual sex with someone, and in today’s culture, the smoke can potentially be fanned into a fire during text messaging.

 When a large amount of cognizant, fantasizing, emotional, and/or sexual effort is placed consistently on another person outside of a marital relationship, it is difficult to maintain full, consistent levels of spousal emotional and/or sexual attachment.
-Text-messaging only increases the speed it takes to progress between steps one and ten, as self-disclosure is more readily shared in a seemingly private, proverbial, closed-room setting.
+Text-messaging only increases the speed it takes to progress an affair, as self-disclosure is more readily shared in a seemingly private, proverbial, closed-room setting.

 How to Handle It

-I’ve put together some suggested guidelines you and your spouse can consider when it comes to texts and the opposite sex:
+I’ve put together some suggested guidelines you and your spouse can consider when it comes to texting:

 We must be cognizant that the definition of privacy now extends from actual private spaces, to social-digital-text messaging spaces as well.
-Our goal in our marriages should be to respect our spouse to a degree that may extend higher than the expected cultural norm.
+The goal should be to respect the spouse to a degree that may extend higher than the expected cultural norm.